How to apply

 After the initial application, continue to claim daily allowance in four-weekly/monthly cycles.
 If there is no change in your circumstances, the daily allowance is usually paid a few days after the claim is sent.

 Fill in your claim form from the first day of your unemployment.
-No daily allowance is paid for the first week due to the personal liability period, but this time is taken into consideration by the fund.
+Daily allowance is not paid for the first seven weekdays due to the personal liability period, but this time is taken into consideration by the fund.
 Be sure to apply for earnings-related allowance no later than three months from the first day of the period for which you are applying!

 If you are unsure whether you meet the conditions for earnings-related allowance, please check the terms and conditions here.